Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop - KTVZ

 For his family, it is difficult to see a way forward without Wright, his aunt Naisha Wright told CNN’s Don Lemon.

+Naisha Wright was driving to be with her brother and sister-in-law, Duante’s parents, Monday night.
+Starting in Alabama, she spent hours driving to pick up her mother in Tennessee so they could both go to Minneapolis.
+It will take until 11 a.m.
+Tuesday to get there, but Naisha Wright said being with her family is all she can think about.

 “How do we put life back together after this?” she asked.
-“My mother shouldn’t have to burying her grandchild my brother and my sister shouldn’t be burying their son.”
+“My mother shouldn’t have to be burying her grandchild.
+My brother and my sister shouldn’t be burying their son.”

-Many are looking for character flaws in her nephew to justify the fatal shooting, but she described him as a young man who loved his family and was loved by them, Wright said.
+Many are looking to fault her nephew to justify the fatal shooting, but she described him as a young man who loved his family and was loved by them, Wright said.
+Despite what some have assumed, his aunt emphasized Duante Wright came from a strong, loving home with parents who have been together for over two decades.

 She questioned how the perpetrators of the Atlanta spa shootings and the shooting at a grocery store in Colorado were apprehended alive, but officers used force on her nephew.